About Business Rates & Freedom of Information Requests

 For more information on the 2017 Revaluation rateable values, and business rates, please click here.
 You can also estimate your business rates bill, including any small business rate relief the council may apply.

 Draft Rateable Value – Register now

-In October 2016 the draft rateable value will be available at www.gov.uk and you should check the details the VOA hold about your property are correct to ensure that you pay the correct amount in business rates.
-To register your email address so that you are notified when the draft rateable value is available online visit www.gov.uk/voa/revaluation If you discover the details are incorrect you should update them by visiting www.gov.uk
+In October 2016 the draft rateable value will be available on the GOV.UK website, to ensure that you pay the correct amount in business rates you should check the details the VOA hold about your property are correct.
+To register your email address so that you are notified when the draft rateable value is available online visit the GOV.UK website by clicking here.
+If you discover the details are incorrect you should update them by visiting the GOV.UK website by clicking here.

 At revaluation, the multipliers are revised so that the overall national business rates bill only changes in line with inflation.